Women’s Health Expert, Amy Myers, M.D. on Boosting Your Immune System

 I typically add collagen or L-glutamine to my smoothies on a daily basis, as these both support a healthy gut lining, as well as help support optimal digestion.

 I also recommend optimizing your body’s production of glutathione—the number one detoxifying molecule, or master antioxidant, in our body.
 Our body naturally generates this free-radical scavenging molecule, which helps us metabolize and get rid of toxins such as alcohol and heavy metals.
-Glutathione serves many other functions in the body, and even helps support hormone balance.
-It’s also thought to support the immune system, especially during cold and flu season.
+It’s also thought to support the immune system.
 But it’s difficult to get enough of the building blocks of glutathione in our diet.

 Glutathione itself as a supplement is typically not well absorbed orally, because it is broken down in the gut, that is, unless you take the acetylated form of glutathione.
 (In the latter, an acetyl group is added onto the glutathione molecule to prevent it from getting broken down.)